cover-me/qtplot/README.md

 * Import 3D scanned data and show 2D slice by choosing the 3rd axis and the index to slice.
 * Other features: Improve the "incremental" mode for better hystersis diagrams with multiple lines; Add filters that subtract Rin and normalize G/R to quantuam conductance/resistance respectively; Show multiple 2D graphs on a signle canvas.
 Optimize the GUI.
 * ...

+A portable version for Windows is available on this [page](https://github.com/cover-me/qtplot/releases/tag/2020.09.21).

 This [video](https://cover-me.github.io/images/qtplot_with_qtlab.mp4) demos how it plots real-time data with [qtlab](https://github.com/heeres/qtlab).
 The GUI may be out of date.